thu-ml/tianshou/docs/tutorials/concepts.rst

 Collector
 ---------

-The collector enables the policy to interact with different types of environments conveniently.
+The :class:`~tianshou.data.Collector` enables the policy to interact with different types of environments conveniently.

 * :meth:`~tianshou.data.Collector.collect`: let the policy perform (at least) a specified number of steps ``n_step`` or episodes ``n_episode`` and store the data in the replay buffer;
 * :meth:`~tianshou.data.Collector.sample`: sample a data batch from replay buffer; it will call :meth:`~tianshou.policy.BasePolicy.process_fn` before returning the final batch data.